← eitp.io

 7.2 Buffering

-The inference engine injects proven patterns from a knowledge store into the LLM prompt.
-Patterns are filtered by: tenant match, vertical match, confidence ≥ 70, and sample size ≥ 5.
-This gives the LLM awareness of what has worked before for similar behavioral patterns.
+The inference engine injects proven patterns from a knowledge store into the model's user-message context (below the cached system prompt).
+Patterns are filtered by tenant match, vertical match, confidence ≥ 70%, and sample size ≥ 5.
+This gives the model awareness of what has worked before for similar behavioral patterns without invalidating the prompt cache.

 This means the system automatically balances between using proven interventions (exploit) and testing new approaches (explore), converging on optimal strategies as data accumulates.